November 07, 2025 Security

 It’s holiday time, and those UPS and FedEx trucks are everywhere, dropping off boxes of goodies all over the neighborhood.

-Don’t be one of them!
 If possible, and especially when ordering something expensive, arrange for a delivery that requires your signature upon receipt.
-Otherwise, track your order and know when to look out for it so you can bring it inside as quickly as possible.
+Otherwise, track your order and know when it is supposed to arrive so you can bring it inside as quickly as possible.

 When sending a gift to someone else via Amazon, consider sending it to an Amazon Locker location instead of the recipient’s household.
 There’s no fee for using this service, and your gift is safe this way.